-Annual training shall be provided for school employees who have significant contact with students in preventing, identifying, responding to, and reporting incidents of bullying.
+Annual training shall be provided for staff who have significant contact with students in preventing, identifying, responding to, and reporting incidents of bullying.

 Publication and Notice

-Annual written notice of the relevant sections of the bullying prevention and intervention plans shall be provided to students and their parents or guardians, using age-appropriate terminology and via print or electronic means.
+Annual written notice of the relevant sections of the bullying prevention and intervention plan shall be provided to students and their parents/guardians, in age-appropriate terms.

-Relevant sections of the bullying prevention and intervention plans that relate to the responsibilities and duties of the faculty and staff shall be included in the school handbook and/or the district’s employee handbook, as appropriate to the employee category.
+Relevant sections of the bullying prevention and intervention plan relating to the duties of staff shall be included in the school employee handbook.

-The district bullying prevention and intervention plan shall be posted on the district website.
+The bullying prevention and intervention plan shall be posted on the District website.

 603 CMR 26.00

 M.G.L.
 71:37O; 265:43, 43A; 268:13B; 269:14A

 REFERENCES: Massachusetts Department of Elementary and Secondary Education´s Model Bullying Prevention and Intervention Plan